 “We were locked in there for four days.”

-Ryan Kehley
+Ryan Kehler

 Ryan is a truck driver who picks up milk from the patchwork of dairy farms in the Fraser Valley, which is home to nearly 47,000 cows or half of British Columbia’s total herd.
 “You go from the little mom and pop places to the big boys that feed a big portion of the dairy industry,” he says.
 “I can legally carry 41,500 litres at a time, and I take it to one of approximately fifty plants in the Lower Mainland.”